-Red K Elders creates intricate realistic pencil drawings, offering potent new contemporary representations of ancient gods and mythic beings.
+Red K Elders creates intricate realistic pencil drawings, offering potent contemporary representations of ancient gods and mythic beings.

 She lives and works in the remote wild salt marsh coastline of North Norfolk, England.
 A self taught artist, she has been drawing professionally for just over three years, since losing all her previous work as a bodyworker due to the pandemic.